StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-appjam-1.markdown

 [pixabay](https://pixabay.com/api/docs/) - picture gallery API<br>
 <br>
 **A problem**<br>
 After a little while exploring what these kind of APIs could offer, I was presented with a problem: none of these, except maybe one, can provide a random selection of words, phrases, quotations, or any other form of language output that can be used to drive a game such as those I had in mind.
-The one API I could find that will generate anything random is [Opinionated Quotes](https://opinionated-quotes-api.gigalixirapp.com/), which produces random quotations that are generally so obscure and specialised within a particular subject, interest or market, that any use of these would would expect users to have an extensive, wide and varied knowledge of some fairly 'niche' subjects.<br><br>
+The one API I could find that will generate anything random is [Opinionated Quotes](https://opinionated-quotes-api.gigalixirapp.com/), which produces random quotations that are generally so obscure and specialised within a particular subject, interest or market, that any use of these would expect users to have an extensive, wide and varied knowledge of some fairly 'niche' subjects.<br><br>
 **How to proceed..**<br>
-So I find myself with a delema: -
+So I find myself with a dilemma: -
 1. how to produce interesting and useful words, in the sense of their not being too prescriptive in their raw form and useful in this current context.
 2. considering the formats these words appear to be available to me, how am I going to use them?
 Hopefully solutions will come as I work through these issues step by step.
 Perhaps I can produce some quotes and phrases through some kind of AI, using something like Amazon Alexa to generate texts.
 Or perhaps I could look into **web scraping / crawling** and find useable text by actually going and looking for it.
-Scaping is actually something that appeals to me - I hope to come back to at some point in the future.
+Scraping is actually something that appeals to me - I hope to come back to at some point in the future.
 Would I need to develop a database of my own or can I access an existing one using an intelligent search facility?<br>
-**Here's one:** [Common Crawl](https://commoncrawl.org/) - _"We build and maintain an open repository of web crawl data that can be accessed and analyzed by anyone."_.
+**Here's one:** [Common Crawl](https://commoncrawl.org/) - _"We build and maintain an open repository of web crawl data that can be accessed and analysed by anyone."_.
 <br>

 **A possible solution?**<br>